How to start a staffing agency?

 Choose the legal structure for your staffing agency

+This is the base of starting staffing agency requirements.
 Speak with your accountant to determine the best legal business entity structure for your staffing business.
 There are a few types of legal entity including limited liability corporations, S Corps, partnerships, and sole proprietorships.
 The different structures effect how you can protect personal assets, receive better tax benefits, and isolate other corporations you might be running.

 Choose a business name